hicsail/sail-pattern-generator/README.md

 # SAIL Pattern Generator
 Generate patterns for the SAIL website and logo.
-Click to cycle through colors, Ctrl + Click to rotate triangles.
+Click to cycle through colors, Alt/Option + Click to rotate triangles.